NicholasBHubbard/Yabsm/README.md

 **** mountpoint
       The =mountpoint= setting is the interface between a yabsm =subvol= and the corresponding btrfs subvolume.
+The value is the directory that will be snapshotted by yabsm.
 This setting is always required.
 **** 5minute_want
      Do you want to take a snapshot of this subvol every 5 minutes?
 The value must be either =yes= or =no=.
 This setting is always required.